Tensa53/IRUPT/README.md

 - **generate_ju-test.sh**: generate a junit test class given the info about the production class and the prompt variant to use;
 - **generate_jmh-bench.sh**: generate a jmh bench class given the info about the production class and the prompt variant to use;

+All the generated tests and benchmarks for the ablations evaluation are located inside the **ablations/** folder

 ### 4. Algorithms Execution
 The data are ready to be used as input for the chosen algorithms that are placed in **algorithms/** folder: